-&lt;sup>3 An exempt charity is an institution established in England and Wales for charitable purposes which is exempt from registration with, and oversight by, the Charity Commission for England and Wales.
+3 An exempt charity is an institution established in England and Wales for charitable purposes which is exempt from registration with, and oversight by, the Charity Commission for England and Wales.

-&lt;sup>4 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/866947/CC3\feb20.pdf by the Articles.
-Those responsibilities, including a list of "reserved" responsibilities which are so important that they must not be delegated, are set out in Appendix 3.
+4 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/866947/CC3_feb20.pdf

-- 4.7 Governors should comply with the Standing Orders and terms of reference of the Corporation and its Committees to ensure that the Corporation conducts itself in an orderly, fair, open and transparent manner.
-Governors must keep those Standing Orders and terms of reference under periodic review. - Governors should also have regard to the different, but complementary, responsibilities given to the Principal as the College's Chief Executive.
+- 4.7 Governors should comply with the Standing Orders and terms of reference of the Corporation and its committees to ensure that the Corporation conducts itself in an orderly, fair, open and transparent manner.
+Governors must keep those Standing Orders and terms of reference under periodic review. - 4.8 Governors should also have regard to the different, but complementary, responsibilities given to the Principal as the College's Chief Executive.
 The responsibilities given to the Principal by the Articles are set out in Appendix 4.
 Whereas it is the Corporation's function to decide strategic policy and overall direction and to monitor the performance of the Principal and any other senior post holders, it is the Principal's role to implement the Corporation's decisions, and to manage the College's affairs within the budgets and framework fixed by the Corporation.
 Governors should work together so that the Corporation and the Principal as Chief Executive perform their respective roles effectively. - 4.9 Governors should refer to the Clerk for advice relating to their duties and the governance functions which are set out in Appendix 4 and have regard to the Clerk's independent advisory role.